List of Vietnamese Nobel laureates and nominees

 The Nobel Prizes and the Nobel Memorial Prize in Economic Sciences, which began in 1969, is a set of award based on Alfred Nobel's will given to "those who, during the preceding year, have conferred the greatest benefit to mankind."
 Since 1901, the prestigious Swedish Prize have been awarded 609 times to 975 people and 27 organizations including a Vietnamese diplomat.

 The first and only Vietnamese Nobel laureate was Lê Đức Thọ when he was awarded the 1973 Nobel Peace Prize jointly with Henry Kissinger.
-But, Tho rejected the awarded claiming "peace has nod yet really been established in South Vietnam."
+But, Tho rejected the awarded claiming "peace has not yet really been established in South Vietnam."